vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 **Key takeaway**: This chapter gives you the basic building blocks of a Vespa application – simple schema design, indexing modes, feeding, and querying.

-For more detailed explanations and reference material, see:
-- `docs/SCHEMAS.md` – step‑by‑step schema design and examples
-- `docs/SCHEMAS_REF.md` – concise reference for field types, indexing, and best practices